-Beyond your degree program, SPEA offers many opportunities to enrich your academic career, such as the Honors Program, IU in DC program, the Accelerated Master's program, and many more.
+Beyond your degree program, SPEA offers many opportunities to enrich your academic career, such as the Honors Program, Washington Leadership Program, Accelerated Master's Program, and many more.
 Seek out what speaks to you to expand your experience here at SPEA!